henriquemf/henriquemf/README.md

 ## 📌 More about myself:

 - 💻 I'm a DevOps/DevSecOps/SRE student, currently learning more about Kubernetes and CI/CD frameworks!
-- 📕 I'm a student on Insper in Brazil, currently in my last year of Computer Engineering
+- 📕 I'm a student at Insper in Brazil, currently in my last year of Computer Engineering
 - 🎯 Hobbies: I love playing the piano, videogames and learning new stuff :)

 [![activity graph](https://github-readme-activity-graph.vercel.app/graph?username=henriquemf&theme=github-dark-dimmed&custom_title=Henrique%20Activity%20Graph&hide_border=true)](https://github.com/ashutosh00710/github-readme-activity-graph)